ExiledServers/docker-images/README.md

-# docker-images
+# wine
-A collection of custom Docker images for Pterodactyl
+A Docker image based on debian:stable-slim for games requiring WINE for Pterodactyl